louisameline/vue-nsel/README.md

 Same as Vue's methods: `on`, `once`, `off`, `emit`.

-The event(s) passed to `off()` may be a just an event name, or an event name and a namespace, or just a namespace.
+The event(s) passed to `off()` may be a just an event name, or an event name and a namespace (or several namespaces), or just a namespace (or several).

 This library wraps Vue's methods, so `on` and `off` also accept a string or an array of strings as first parameter, whereas `once` does not.
 Check Vue's documentation for more information: https://vuejs.org/v2/api/#Instance-Methods-Events

 Options
 -----

-There only available option is the delimiter between the event name and the namespace(s).
+The only available option is the delimiter between the event name and the namespace(s).
 By default it's a dot, but you may choose otherwise:

 `const eventEmitter = new nsel({ separator: ':' })`